img-1

 • Calendars

-AACE’s 53R-06 Schedule Update Review – As Applied in Engineering, Procurement, and Construction, provides for good structured means to perform schedule update reviews and I recommend that all who are involved with schedule updates, and that includes the project manager to get a copy of this document.
+AACE’s 53R-06 Schedule Update Review – As Applied in Engineering, Procurement, and Construction, provides for a well-structured approach to perform schedule update reviews and I recommend that all who are involved with schedule updates, and that includes the project manager to get a copy of this document.

 Sean Vermaak